continuous-dems/workshop-coastal-coupling-2026/modules/04-new-region/index.md

 - Globato begins discovering or reusing data
 - the Sarasota DAV source appears in the workflow

 That is enough to demonstrate that the recipe transferred to the new region.
+The instructors will provide you with the completed DEM if there is not enough time.
 :::

 <!-- TERMINAL SCREENSHOT PLACEHOLDER